tsupplis/cc65-apple2-dosio/README.md

 # CC65 Apple II DOS 3.3 I/O Library

+## *Warning*
+The API is work in progress: The following functions are still not working

+- Multibyte Read/Write
+- File Rename

 ## Synopsis

 apple2-dosio is an experimental Apple 2 DOS 3.3 file access library.
 It closes a functional gap compared to ProDOS support in the CC65 Standard Library.
 It uses the DOS 3.3 File Manager API internally.
 We could imagine creating a specific implementation of the standard c library but for size and simplicity sake, it is its own API.